KCSAURAV/Buffer-overflow/README.md

-# Stack based buffer-overflow on Cent OS(or any x84 linux OS)
+# Stack based buffer-overflow on Cent OS( any x84 linux OS )

-Stack grows from high address to low address (while buffer grows from low - high address)
+Stack grows from high address to low address (while buffer grows from low - high address).

 Vuln.c is a c program that has a function strcopy (buf, name) that will allow more read of bytes than the buffer size (100) from the second argument.